rodlie/cyan/README.md

 ### lumina-screensaver-service

-An D-Bus session daemon that implements the **org.freedesktop.ScreenSaver** specification for Lumina.
+An D-Bus session daemon that implements the org.freedesktop.ScreenSaver specification for Lumina.

 ### lumina-disk-manager

-An D-Bus/UDisks2(bsdisk) device manager for Lumina.
+An D-Bus/UDisks2(bsdisk) disk manager for Lumina.

+### lumina-keyboard-manager

+Enables users to set custom keyboard layout, variant and model in Lumina.

 ## Build